 To complete this science experiment, we used all items from our recycle bin.
 You’ll need a few items to do this evaporation experiment at home:

-Lids from various containers.
+- Lids from various containers.
 (We used lids of various sizes to explore how fast water would based on container size.
 Some lids you’ll want are deep lids, bottle caps, and low lids like one from a play dough canister.)
 If you have a recycled materials craft bin started, just pull from there.

 I asked my kids from which lid they thought water would evaporate more quickly.